Winter-wub/deno-boilerplate/README.md

 It is usually already installed on your Unix OS.

 You can use the following commands:
+- `make install`:   install development tools such as denon
 - `make run`:      executes the `index.ts`
 - `make test`:     runs the tests
 - `make format`:   formats all your files